 If you were not making regular AVC payments before 6 April 2013, you will not be eligible to commence AVC payments with the Prudential Assurance Society or Legal and General.
 However, for Land Rover Pension Scheme and Jaguar Pension Plan members (including the Halewood section), the Jaguar Land Rover Defined Contribution Fund can be used as an alternative AVC facility.

-In order to commence AVC payments into the Jaguar Land Rover Defined Contribution Fund, you will need to complete a‘ JLR Joining Form – additional payments‘
+In order to commence AVC payments into the Jaguar Land Rover Defined Contribution Fund, you will need to complete a JLR Joining Form – Additional Payments, which can be downloaded in the forms download area in each scheme.

 Further information on the range of investment funds and charges can be found here